WojtekKamilowski/CI_PP3_TDP/README.md

 <details>
     <summary>Option 3: Preview last added_unused data</summary>
     Prints lane headings with the number of trailers that were unused(postiive numbers), when the planning was 100% accurate before loading(zeros) & trailers ordered for the operations on last minute(negative numbers).<br>
-    User can review how many trailers were left unitilised during the last operations.<br>
+    User can review how many trailers were left unutilised during the last operations.<br>
     The feature provides a source of information to assist the users when working with the program to enable the current transport market trends review at that due to many reasons may not correspond to the programmed planning calculations.<br>
     User stories covered: 5, 14.
     <img src="docs/features/preview-last-added-unused-data.png">